Helmet-to-helmet collision: National Football League

 According to the NFL's Use of Helmet Rule Sheet, players may also be ejected as a result of helmet-to-helmet hits.
 Some of the ejection standards include: if a player lowers his helmet to establish a linear body posture prior to initiate and make contact with the helmet, has an unobstructed path to his opponent, and when contact is clearly avoidable and the player delivers the blow when he has other options.

 Opposition to helmet-to-helmet collision bans

 Despite the safety concerns, in 2010, some professional football players criticized bans on helmet-to-helmet collisions on the basis that gridiron football is a game that is supposed to be composed of the world's biggest and best athletes, and placing such restrictions "waters down" the game.

-The NHL is also fighting the narrative that concussions cause CTE.

 Effects

 Helmet-to-helmet collisions can cause major problems on and off the field.
 The main effect of helmet to helmet collisions is concussions.
 There are about 3.8 million sports related concussions in the United States every year, but up to half of them are not reported.
 Experiencing a concussion increases one's likelihood of getting another.
 Head-to-head collisions and resulting concussions may occur in a variety of sports, including football, hockey and lacrosse.